NYT Connections Hints and Answers Today: June 3, 2026

 Quick No-Spoiler Hints

-Green hint: These words could describe one small chewy candy.
+Green group hint: These words could describe a candy shaped like an animal.

-Blue hint: These are handheld foods with filling inside.
+Blue group hint: These are foods with filling inside dough or pastry.

 Stronger Hints